zvikesh/rap-annotations-cheat-sheet/Header Annotations.md

 ## Object Model Annotations for CUD

-For SEGW API development and ABAP Programming Model for Fiori
+For SEGW API development and ABAP Programming Model for Fiori.<br />
+Below annotations will impact the generated metadata of Fiori Application (ABAP Programming Model for Fiori) and OData (Refer to Datasource).

 ```
 @ObjectModel.createEnabled: true | false